 Partnership working is becoming an increasingly common approach for addressing local and regional needs.
-By combing the resources and expertise of local stakeholders, partnerships can generate innovative policies and solutions.
-To succeed they must encourage participation, build trust, and develop local capabilities all whilst navigating a dynamic governance landscape where roles and responsibilities are continually shifting.
+By combining the resources and expertise of local stakeholders, partnerships can generate innovative policies and solutions.
+To succeed, they must encourage participation, build trust, and develop local capabilities, all whilst navigating a dynamic governance landscape where roles and responsibilities are continually shifting.
 Understanding the mechanisms and processes underlying partnership success and failure remains formative.
-It is also vital to supporting transformative change.
+It is also vital to support transformative change.

 This fellowship will critically examine the role of regional and local partnerships as innovative governance approaches for solving local needs and national challenges.
 It will draw on current ideas on challenge-oriented innovation policy, which have emerged at the interface between mission-oriented policy and innovation and transition studies.
 It will test these ideas and create practical knowledge about what works and why.